 Curated links of news, reviews, thoughts, career advice, and humor

-Featuring the work of creative craftsmen and the theory of color.
+Featuring the work of creative craftsmen, the theory of color, and industry news.
 Learn practical workflows, useful theories, and actionable insights from existing (and emerging) leaders and teachers in our industry.

 Our craft keeps changing.
 And growing.
 Learn about updates to your favorite software.
 Discover new tools to help you work faster or more creatively.
 Build your toolchest with new techniques and approaches.

 (video) "Boris FX has given us all a sneak peek at their upcoming new plug-in Silhouette Paint: a paint and tracking plug-in that brings paint tools to editing and effects applications," including DaVinci Resolve.

 "Blue light, and light in general, has another, more subtle effect on humans: it can suppress melatonin production and affect the circadian rhythm...
 I will examine the science behind this disruption."

 "I will discuss some of the products display companies have introduced in response to the public’s interest in blue light and, especially, its effect on going to sleep at night . . . reducing blue light from displays is something most display makers seem to be working on."
 So you know how our color grades are being viewed.